Laser Safety Inventory and Inspection Management

 If you are unsure of the status of your laser equipment with regard to maintaining exposures below the MPE, contact EH&S at (412) 268-8182.

 Users of Class 3b and 4 laser systems should be offered initial medical evaluations prior to their laser use.
 EH&S has arranged with a contracting medical center to perform these evaluations.
 Contact EH&S at (412) 268-8182 for further detail.

-All laser users should attend the EH&S Laser Safety Training class; it is MANDATORY for users of Class 3b and Class 4 lasers lasers (users of Confocal Microscopes are exempt from this requirement).
-Check the EH&S training page for further information.
+- All laser users should attend the EH&S Laser Safety Training class; it is MANDATORY for users of Class 3b and Class 4 lasers (users of Confocal Microscopes are exempt from this requirement).
+Check BioRAFT for the next upcoming session.